mrmdlab/Segmenthor/README.md

 - to compute the image embedding takes a long time, but to predict is very fast.
 Maybe GPU is necessary

 ## changelog
+- Fix bug: clear the previous preview mask before the next
+- fix bug: when preview is confirmed, add to the masks
+- Fix bug: render control points in correct location
+- fix bug: when going through slices, `mask_instance` should be set as the largest existing mask
 - refacotor: seperate key and button events into hotkeys.py
 - Segment Anything inference
     - label points in different color to indicate positive and negative control points